The Great Glacial Adventure

 Day 5 | July 27, 2020 | The glacier view trail

-Today is our most challenging and adventures day.
+Today is our most challenging and adventurous day.

-The trail will take us along the ridge above Jacobson Glacier and the views of the massive flowing down the valley glacier.
+The trail will take us along the ridge above Jacobson Glacier - where you will have uninterrupted views of the massive carving and flowing down the glacial valley.

 The Monarch Ice Field is the biggest ice field outside of the polar circle and it's hard the grasp it's size.